Getting a Library Card

 To get your child a library card, you, as a parent or legal guardian, will bring your child to the library and show identification listed above.
-If your child will be visiting the library without you, ask for a registration card in advance that you complete and sign.
+If your child will be visiting the library without you, fill out and sign the Youth Library Card Application.
 Your child can bring in the completed registration when they visit.
 There is no age requirement for a child to get a library card, but the child must be present to receive one.

 Enjoy all the books, music, movies, computer access and more that your new library card provides!